 To break it down into simple terms, you have three choices:

-If the households who can afford the equipment decide to leave the grid en masse, those who can’t afford to do so will be left to foot the bill.
-And because the companies who sell electricity through and manage the grid need to remain profitable and keep their infrastructure up-to-date, they’ll need to bill more to each remaining customer.
-The badness of this situation is only exacerbated as more people defect from the grid (c.f. ‘electricity market death spiral‘).
+If the households who can afford the equipment choose to leave the grid in masse, those who can’t afford to do so will be left to foot the bill.
+The companies who sell electricity will need to charge more to the remaining grid users to maintain the grid network infrastructure and to remain profitable.
+This situation is only exacerbated as more people defect from the grid (c.f. ‘electricity market death spiral‘).

 ‘Spot market trading‘ is one example of a specific way in which a solar or battery system owner may be rewarded for their meaningful contribution of energy to the grid, but there are others as well – such ancillary services or FCAS markets.